AfterClass-io/afterclass.io-v2/src/modules/README.md

 ## Modules folder

-If it is specific to a page, or it can't be used anywhere else in the project, use a module instead.
+If it is specific to a page, or it can't be reused elsewhere in the project, use a module instead.

 E.g. there could be an `auth` module that contains components, layouts and other